Even as adults, we always have lessons to learn.

 THE VEHICLE: 1998 OLDSMOBILE ACHIEVA SL 4-DOOR

-Just for reference sake: The Bear subculture are normally gay/bisexual men who have a few more pounds on their body, a bit more body and facial hair than a mainstream homosexual male and are supposedly masculine.
+Just for reference sake: The Bear subculture were normally gay/bisexual men who have a few more pounds on their body, a bit more body and facial hair than a mainstream homosexual male, and are supposedly masculine.
 And, sometimes, they can be a breeding ground for geekery and darker shades of humor.
-During one summer, I drove from my home (at the time) in Falls Church, Virginia to meet some of the local Gen-X Bears up in Happy Valley for the weekend.
+During one summer in the late 1990s, I drove from my home (at the time) in Falls Church, Virginia to meet some of the local Bears up in Happy Valley for the weekend.
 The rented Achieva was doing quite fine, despite my misgivings of its styling.
 On the Saturday of my visit, we were thrown into the compact-ish Olds for a caving adventure nearby.
 The rain created another dimension in our travels along US Highway 22 right in the throes of the Allegheny Front.
 Our drive back seemed uneventful…until a bird decided to fly low on the road we were on.
 The bird ended up going right into one of the five holes of the Achieva's passenger side front wheel.
 The next thing I knew, I was called a "bird killer."
 Throughout the rest of my stay in State College, I was teased to no end about how I could not stop for a bird before it became part of a disc brake rotor.
 Lesson learned?
 Watch for low flying birds.

 THE PLACE: CULPEPER, VIRGINIA